Gratitude

 I am grateful to Sandy Rosco for being such a great advocate for things she believes in, and for believing in me.

-I am grateful to the folks at CD Baby for making distribution so easy.
+I am grateful to the folks at CD Baby for making distribution so easy (most of the time, but please bring back live customer service).

 I am grateful to Virginia Gurrola for her courage.